nixworks/public/news/2012/07/11/index.md

 ## [2012-07-11](/news/2012/07/11/index.md)

 ### [Mexican Drug War: The Mexican newspaper ''El Manana'' from the northern city of Nuevo Laredo will stop reporting on Mexico's drug-related violence after a second grenade attack at its installations. ](/news/2012/07/11/mexican-drug-war-the-mexican-newspaper-el-maa-ana-from-the-northern-city-of-nuevo-laredo-will-stop-reporting-on-mexico-s-drug-related-v.md)
-_Context: El Mañana, Mexican Drug War, Nuevo Laredo, second grenade attack_
+_Context: El Manana, Mexican Drug War, Nuevo Laredo, second grenade attack_

 ### [Syrian uprising (2011-present):56 people are reportedly killed by the Syrian army, including a Red Crescent worker. ](/news/2012/07/11/syrian-uprising-2011apresent-p56-people-are-reportedly-killed-by-the-syrian-army-including-a-red-crescent-worker.md)
-_Context: Red Crescent, Syrian Army, Syrian uprising (2011–present)_
+_Context: Red Crescent, Syrian Army, Syrian uprising (2011-present)_

 ### [United Nations peacekeepers are redeployed to the Congolese city of Goma to protect it from March 23 Movement rebels. ](/news/2012/07/11/united-nations-peacekeepers-are-redeployed-to-the-congolese-city-of-goma-to-protect-it-from-march-23-movement-rebels.md)
 _Context: Democratic Republic of the Congo, Goma, M23, United Nations_